machinetranslate/machinetranslate.org/applications/social-networks.md

 # Social Networks

-Machine translation for **social networks** is integrated into social networks for gisting dynamic content on demand.
+Machine translation is integrated into **social networks** for gisting dynamic content on demand.

 Social networks with a machine translation feature include: